yazgoo/prysless/README.md

 Because I use the development version of ec2l and not the gem directly, I added my ec2l development library directory to PRYSLESS\_LIBRARY\_PATH.

-Also, I like to add an aliase to prysless\_store command:
+Also, I like to add an alias to prysless\_store command:

     alias p=prysless_store